 Do as a circuit 2 times through

-Once you have become confident at these exercises and they are becoming easier for you, then you will be ready to take your core training to the next level with more stability work, which will be coming up in future posts.
+Once you have become confident at these exercises and they are becoming easier for you, then you will be ready to take your core training to the next level with more stability work.

 Great for strengthening the cross links of the body.
 We naturally move bipedally, but often we have a side that is more stronger or more balanced than the other.
 This helps bring back that balance and improve the diagonal muscle links within your core.

 Option here is to do just the legs and or just the upper body.